 It’s the type of headline I would normally skim over — “Myanmar’s Leader Is Detained Amid Coup” — because I don’t closely follow Asian politics.
 But this recent headline grabbed me, and I read the article twice, searching for how the military overthrow of a civilian government might affect religious practice in Myanmar.
 Why now?
-Because Peter Yang, a Christian pastor in Myanmar, was part of a recent class of Faith and Money Network’s online course, “Money, Faith and You,” connected from across the world.
+Because Peter Mang, a Christian pastor in Myanmar, was part of a recent class of Faith and Money Network’s online course, “Money, Faith and You,” connected from across the world.

-Over the weeks of the course, Yang was “very affirming of each participant in the process,” said FMN director Mike Little.
+Over the weeks of the course, Mang was “very affirming of each participant in the process,” said FMN director Mike Little.
 “He is humble with his depth and so kind.”
 Little continued, “He understands where the people in his church are coming from, and in his own way he is really on fire for his community.”
-The course meant so much to Yang that he has asked to translate the study materials into Burmese to share with other pastors in his house-church network.
+The course meant so much to Mang that he has asked to translate the study materials into Burmese to share with other pastors in his house-church network.

 The hope of faith is to move from partial solidarity—“I see you”–to total solidarity—“I am working to make your life equal to mine because we are both beloved people of God.”